Employer Statement

 Our commitment to diversity, equity and inclusion focuses on five major areas:

-More specifically, in support of our ambitions in Gender equality, BNP Paribas has set concrete targets for professional equity between women and men: at the global Leadership level within the Group, our target is to achieve 40% women on the global Group Executive Committee by 2025, and 50% by 2030.
+More specifically, in support of our ambitions in Gender equality, BNP Paribas has set concrete targets for professional equity between women and men: at the global Leadership level within the Group, our target is to achieve 50% women on the global Group Executive Committee by 2030.

 This commitment to Diversity, Equity and Inclusion (DEI) is maintained across all countries in our Asia Pacific Region.
 At an APAC level, we have established a DEI Governance Framework, including a DEI Committee chaired by our APAC CEO, which identifies strategic priorities and tangible actions to achieve our Diversity goals.
 This framework is replicated in each country and is chaired here by the CEO for Australia and New Zealand.

 The first point of comparison is how the BNP Paribas data compares to the Industry Comparison Group.
-The average Total Remuneration Pay Gap for BNP Paribas is 27% vs Industry Average of 42.8%.
-The data published by WGEA shows the Median Total Remuneration Pay Gap of 25.2% for BNP Paribas vs Industry Median of 35%.
+The data published by WGEA shows the average Total Remuneration Pay Gap for BNP Paribas is 23.3% vs Industry Average of 22.4%, and the Median Total Remuneration Pay gap of 20.6% for BNP Paribas vs Industry Median of 22%.

-In all metrics shown in the table above, BNP Paribas’ results are ahead of/better than the Industry benchmark.
+In all metrics shown in the table above, BNP Paribas’ results are similar to or better than the Industry benchmark.

-Our review of the data highlights an imbalance of gender workforce composition at BNP Paribas across Key Management Personnel (KMPs), Managers and Non-Management, which is the primary driver for the gender pay gap of 25.2% for Median total remuneration.
+Our review of the data highlights an imbalance of gender workforce composition at BNP Paribas across Key Management Personnel (KMPs), Managers and Non-Management, which is the primary driver for the gender pay gap of 20.6% for Median total remuneration.
+Across the industry, there is a similar trend in workforce composition across women and men.
+The table below shows the Gender mix across different levels of role in the organisation.

-Our next steps as we review the latest WGEA results are to create a set of action plans, built on our existing initiatives, and in consultation with our people, (through our DEI Committee and Staff Network Groups), to continue to build a pipeline of female talent into our mid and senior management roles.
-This will include a review of our recruitment activities, including gender balance of shortlists, and an increased focus on Succession Planning with accompanied development programs as we seek to achieve our global DEI ambitions.
+As we review the latest WGEA results, we will continue to refresh our action plans, built on our existing initiatives, and in consultation with our people, (through our DEI Committee and Staff Network Groups), continue to build a pipeline of female talent into our mid and senior management roles.
+We will build on the momentum from last year on our recruitment activities, including gender balance of shortlists, and an increased focus on Succession Planning with accompanied development programs as we seek to achieve our global DEI ambitions.